modularml/mojo/stdlib/docs/vision.md

   primitives maximizing the parallelism potential of the system.

-- **First-class debugging features.** Integration with Mojo debugger by incorporating LLDB visualizers for the Standard Library types and collections to make debugging easy.
+- **First-class debugging features.** Integration with Mojo debugger by incorporating LLDB visualizers for the standard library types and collections to make debugging easy.

 - **Consistent API and behavior across all stdlib primitives.** A higher-level